BensonLaur/Tool-For-Benson/README.md

 The functions include sign in and Favorites so far.
 And the functions have been building......

 ###Requiment:
-This project is ran with VC++ IDE,althouth the API I use is traditional windows API, which is what I am learning.
+This project is ran with VC++6.0 IDE,althouth the API I use is traditional windows API, which is what I am learning.